probsys/amplified-loaded-dice-roller-experiments/README.md

-This repository contains experiments relating to the Amplified Loaded Dice Roller (ALDR), a fast algorithm for generating rolls of an $n$-sided die with rational probabilities.
+This repository contains experiments relating to the Amplified Loaded Dice Roller (ALDR), a fast algorithm for generating rolls of an $n$-sided die with rational probabilities, as described in the following article.
-The method and results reproduced in this repository are described in the following article

 _Efficient Rejection Sampling in the Entropy-Optimal Range_.
-Thomas L. Draper, Feras A. Saad. arXiv:2504.04267 [cs.DS], 2024.
+Thomas L. Draper, Feras A. Saad. arXiv:2504.04267 [cs.DS], 2025.
 https://doi.org/10.48550/arXiv.2504.04267

 For a reference implementation of ALDR in C, please use the